bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 derived trait is a trait or character that appears somewhere on a lineage descended from common ancestor.

-We will start building a tree now.
+We will start building a phylogenetic tree now.
 Lampery lacks all the traits listed in the table.
 Hence we can assume that ancestors for these group of organisms lacked these listed traits.
 Presence of any or all features indicates they are derived traits.